corey-alix/collage-builder/README.md

 The purpose is to learn Svelte and the Google API for Google Photos but I also want to build a voice and REPL tool for building collages

+## What is next?

+* UX: The logo animation needs work...font too large, no transition in sub-title
+* Clicking "Sign In" should present the photo albums as well as the search-by-date

 ## Build the scaffolding

 I used create vite and followed the prompts, I selected the "Svelte" and "Typescript"